-One manufacturer-funded study by Tosteson et al., compared teriparatide with bisphosphonates and no therapy in postmenopausal women eligible for osteoporosis treatment.98 Both the ICER and Tosteson model were structurally similar Markov models, with differences in the included therapies, modeled time-horizon, and certain model-specific inputs.
+One manufacturer-funded study by Tosteson et al., compared teriparatide with bisphosphonates and no therapy in postmenopausal women eligible for osteoporosis treatment.34 Both the ICER and Tosteson model were structurally similar Markov models, with differences in the included therapies, modeled time-horizon, and certain model-specific inputs.

 Teriparatide was the common intervention in both studies.
 The bisphosphonates in the Tosteson model did not include zoledronic acid, which was included in the ICER model.
-Costs and QALYs for teriparatide were higher in the ICER model compared to the Tosteson model (\$56,298 and 8.989 vs. \$20,800 and 6.608, respectively).
+Costs and QALYs for teriparatide were higher in the ICER model compared to the Tosteson model (\$68,905 and 8.979 vs. \$20,800 and 6.608, respectively).
 Several key differences between the two models contributed to the differences in results.
 1) The ICER model adopted a lifetime time horizon while the Tosteson model time horizon was 10 years.
 The additional time in the ICER model contributed to the greater number of QALYs accrued and additional therapy costs.
 When treatment was modeled over a 10-year time span (results not shown), the ICER model showed QALY results that were similar to those in the Tosteson model.
-2) The costs of therapy have increased substantially over time, with an annual teriparatide cost of approximately \$6,300 in the Tosteson model versus approximately \$21,200 in the ICER model.
-Additionally, the ICER model included bisphosphonate therapy post-anabolic therapy, and assumed that the full anabolic treatment effect was maintained by zoledronic acid for up to nine years after cessation of anabolic therapy.
+2) The costs of therapy have increased substantially over time, with an annual teriparatide cost of approximately \$6,300 in the Tosteson model versus approximately \$24,350 in the ICER model.
+Additionally, the ICER model included bisphosphonate therapy post-anabolic therapy, and assumed that the full anabolic treatment effect was maintained by zoledronic

+©Institute for Clinical and Economic Review, 2017 Final Evidence Report - Anabolic Therapies for Osteoporosis acid for up to nine years after cessation of anabolic therapy.
 The Tosteson model assumed no residual treatment efficacy after treatment was completed.
 3) The fracture probabilities in the Tosteson model were higher compared to the ICER model.
 4) The base-case utilities in the ICER model were lower than in the Tosteson model.
 Additionally, utility multipliers and costs associated with vertebral fractures were applied to only 35% of the patients in the ICER model cohort to mirror the proportion of these fractures that were clinically apparent in a retrospective cohort analysis.
 5) When comparing health state costs, the first-year costs for hip fracture were higher and first-year costs for vertebral fractures were lower in the ICER model compared to the Tosteson model.
 Subsequent-year fracture costs in the ICER model were higher.
 Furthermore, we calculated the cumulative lifetime risk of fracture, whereas Tosteson et al. calculated fracture risk over only a 10-year time horizon.
 The excess mortality inputs for hip fracture were similar in both studies, as the ICER inputs were derived from the Tosteson model.